dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-7 Tracy.md

 Tracy provides many other features, too many to cover in this overview.
 They include:
 - naming threads
 - timing and tracking locks
+- tracking memory allocations.
+This can be useful to spot memory leaks or to determine which code in the application is responsible for a given memory allocation.
+Tracy allows to track separate memory pools as well, which can be useful if multiple allocators are being used.
 - session comparison: this is vital to ensure a change provides the expected benefits.
 It's possible to load two profiling sessions and compare zone data before and after the change was made.
 - graphics API profiling: Tracy supports OpenGL, Vulkan and DirectX.
 Much like with CPU code, it's possible to insert profiling markers in the GPU command stream.
 The GPU driver will report the time taken to execute in between markers and Tracy will display the information in the profiler.